-- Ensuring that personal information is not published - Training to include: acceptable use; social media risks; checking of settings; data protection; reporting issues. - Clear reporting guidance, including responsibilities, procedures and sanctions - Risk assessment, including legal risk - Academy and Trust staff should ensure that: - No reference should be made in social media to students / pupils, parents / carers or academy staff - They do not engage in online discussion on personal matters relating to members of the academy community - Personal opinions should not be attributed to the academy or the Trust - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.
+- Ensuring that personal information is not published - Social media profiles are set to private and not public. - Training to include: acceptable use; social media risks; checking of settings; data protection; reporting issues. - Clear reporting guidance, including responsibilities, procedures and sanctions - Risk assessment, including legal risk - Academy and Trust staff should ensure that: - No reference should be made in social media to students / pupils, parents / carers or academy staff - They do not engage in online discussion on personal matters relating to members of the academy community - Personal opinions should not be attributed to the academy or the Trust - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.